Editorial Board - Methods in Ecology and Evolution

 Bob O'Hara, Biodiversität und Klima

-I alternate between being a statistician, and ecologist and an evolutionary biologist.
+I alternate between being a statistician, an ecologist and an evolutionary biologist.
 At present, my work is mainly looking at species distributions and improving the models for them, so that we can predict how they will shift under climate change.
 I also do work on community dynamics and have a continued interest in population and quantitative genetics.
 Most of my work in these areas is statistical, and I usually take a Bayesian approach because I find it too difficult to do anything else.

-Samantha Ponton, British Ecological Society
+Chris Grieves, British Ecological Society

 My research background encompasses community structure, species range margin dynamics and biological responses to climate change.
 I am particularly interested in understanding the relative roles of abiotic and biotic factors in determining species distributions in time and space.
 I frequently apply my research to questions on conservation prioritization and ecosystem services.